 Macau might be known for its casinos and neon lights, but the city has a lot more to offer.
 You may have heard about the fusion of cultures, the amazing food and why the historic center of Macau is a UNESCO World Heritage Sites.
-But Macau has also some hidden gems that are not quite often on the touristic map.
-So, if you have seen most of what Macau has to offer – or if you prefer to go on an adventure beyond what everyone else knows we will take you on a journey through battles, tragedies, inspiration and much more.
+But Macau has also some hidden gems that are not quite displayed on tourist maps.
+So, if you have seen most of what Macau has to offer–or if you prefer to go on an adventure beyond what everyone else knows, we will take you on a journey through battles, tragedies, inspiration and much more.

 Statue of Luís Vaz de Camões in Carmo Garden in Taipa

-Carmo Garden Avenida de Carlos da Maia, Largo do Carmo, Taipa
+Carmo Garden Taipa Municipal Garden, Avenida de Carlos da Maia, Largo do Carmo, Taipa

 Sculptural Ensemble, Taipa

-When I first came to Macau, someone explained to me this monument was the “tail of a dragon”, one that expands from Lisboa Hotel in Macau, through the bridge, and to the small Taipa hill.
-Although the story is a bit more complex than plain “Feng Shui”, there’s something more factual about this colossal white monument: the various murals curving through the hill represent detailed scenes of life in Macau in different time periods.
+It was explained before that this monument was the “tail of a dragon”, one that expands from Lisboa Hotel in Macau, through the bridge, and to the small Taipa hill.
+Although the story is a bit more complex than plain “Feng Shui”, there’s something more factual about this colossal white monument.
+The various murals curving through the hill represented detailed scenes of life in Macau through different time periods.
 If there’s a monument that represents the mix of cultures, this is it.
-Created by Portuguese sculptor Dorita Castel-Branco, the 300-meter-high monument was completed in 1985 and it was inspired in the compass and boats used by the Portuguese sailors, the rickshaws on the streets, the landmarks of Macau’s architecture, the traditional handicraft industry, the customs such as the dragon and lion dances and lanterns festivals, and the beautiful Chinese silk suits.
+Created by Portuguese sculptor Dorita Castel-Branco, the 300-meter-high monument was completed in 1985 and it was inspired by the compass and boats used by the Portuguese sailors, rickshaws on the streets, landmarks of Macau’s architecture, traditional handicraft industry, customs such as the dragon and lion dances and lanterns festivals, and the beautiful Chinese silk suits.
 All of them are there, represented in a handmade-sculpture.

 Tip: Take advantage of the view!
 Get there before the sunset and see the beautiful skyline of Macau.
 There’s a viewpoint there for you to take pictures to your heart’s content.

 Statute and gravestone for Colonel Nicolau de Mesquita, Saint Michael Cemetery

-If you stand today at the Senado Square, you won’t see it, but you can imagine a statue erected in its center.
+If you stand today at the Senado Square, you won’t see it, but imagine a statue erected in its center.
 This was there until 1966, to honor a Macanese hero named Vicente Nicolau de Mesquita.
-He led a small group of soldiers against a Chinese defending force.
-He then attacked and pacified the Chinese fort at Baishaling, which guaranteed Macau’s security.
-But the Colonel was wracked by depression due to his job in the military.
-His madness reached its peak in 1880 – he murdered his second wife and a daughter, committing suicide by throwing himself down a well at his home.
-He was not given a military burial, neither was allowed to rest in consecrated ground.
+He led a small group of soldiers against a Chinese defending force, attacked and pacified the Chinese fort at Baishaling, which guaranteed Macau’s security.
+However, the Colonel was wracked by depression due to his job in the military.
+His madness reached its peak in 1880 when he murdered his second wife and daughter, committing suicide by throwing himself down a well at his home.
+He was not given a military burial, neither was he allowed to rest in consecrated ground.
 His home doesn’t exist anymore, and his statue was pulled down by rioters in 1966.
-But 30 years after his death, his remains were put in Saint Michael Cemetery, to honor him as a hero.
-A statue now resides in that place, right in the entrance of the cemetery.
+30 years after his death, his remains were put in Saint Michael Cemetery, to honor him as a hero.
+A statue now resides there, right at the entrance of the cemetery.

-Tip: Want to get there easy?
-Take buses 7 and 8
+Tip: Want to get there easily?
+Take buses 7 and 8 there

 Saint Michael Cemetery 2A Estrada do Cemitério, Macau